geraintwhite/geraintwhite.co.uk/src/articles/welcome.md

 ## Welcome

-I am half of [Dvbris.com](https://dvbris.com) who builds HTML, JavaScript and Node.js webapps, as well as command line applications and games in Node.js, Python and C. I am currently a mobile software engineer at Mettle.
+I am part of [Dvbris.com](https://dvbris.com) building web apps with React and Node.js, and mobile apps with React Native.
+I also build command line applications and games in Node.js, Python and C (as well as dabbling in Haskell and other esoteric languages).
+I am currently a mobile software engineer at Mettle and NatWest Boxed (previously at British Telecom).

-Contact me: [mail@geraintwhite.co.uk](mailto:mail@geraintwhite.co.uk) or visit [Dvbris.com](https://dvbris.com)
+Contact me at [mail@geraintwhite.co.uk](mailto:mail@geraintwhite.co.uk) or visit [Dvbris.com](https://dvbris.com).